KernelTuner/kernel_tuner/roadmap.md

 implement.
 Please note that this is a living document that will evolve as priorities grow and shift.

-### version 0.2.0
+### version 0.3.0

 This is the list of features that we want to have implemented by the next version.

  * A test_kernel function to perform parameterized testing without tuning
- * Function to generate wrapper kernels for device functions
+ * Function to generate wrapper kernels for directly calling device functions

 ### version 1.0.0

 These functions are to be implemented by version 1.0.0, but may already be implemented in earlier versions.

- * Functionality for storing tuning results to datastore on disk
  * Functionality for including auto-tuned kernels in applications
  * Tuning kernels in parallel on a set of nodes in a GPU cluster